 Land’s dissertation research (Land & Hannafin, 1997) focused on children using a computer microworld to design and test a virtual roller coaster as a means to build and revise their intuitive theories about force and motion.
 From this work, she published a conceptual framework (Land & Hannafin, 1996) to explain how learners create and refine theories using technology tools like microworlds or simulations during open-ended learning.
 This theme was explored further through investigations of student-artifact development using technology for project-based learning (Land, 2004; Land & Greene, 2000) as well as her student’s dissertation work examining children-as-videogame-designers about science using tools like Scratch or GameMaker (Baytak & Land, 2011; Baytak, Land, & Smith, 2011).
 In related research, Land and colleagues examined scaffolding strategies and technology tools developed to support learners in higher education contexts to better monitor, integrate, and reflect during ill-structured problem solving (Ge & Land, 2004; Kim, Sharma, Land, & Furlong, 2013), online collaboration (Choi, Land, & Turgeon, 2005), and science inquiry for prospective teachers (Land & Zembal-Saul, 2003).
 Much of Land’s work involves both research and development of technology tools for open-ended learning.

-Land’s current research projects investigate the design of learning environments afforded by new media in everyday, informal, or classroom contexts and often utilize technologies such as social media or mobile devices.
-Her research with Priya Sharma (PSU) and Jeff Swain investigates online affinity spaces (Type 2 diabetics and online running communities) as cultures for informal learning.
+Land’s research with Priya Sharma (PSU) investigates online affinity spaces (online social networks) as cultures for informal learning.
 Land’s collaborations with Drs.
 Heather Zimmerman (PSU) and Brian Smith (now at Drexel University) have resulted in research projects and dissertations on the use of digital photography and mobile devices to connect to out-of-school learning (Land, Smith, et al., 2010; Land, Smith, & Zimmerman, 2012).
 Her research with Zimmerman and the Augmented and Mobile Learning Research Group (sites.psu.edu/augmentedlearning) focuses on context-sensitive, place-based learning in outdoor informal environments using mobile technologies, iBeacons, and augmented reality (see, Zimmerman, & Land, 2014; Zimmerman, Land, McClain, Mohney, Choi, & Salman, 2013).